qualified/lsps/README.md

 See [examples/demo-rust](./examples/demo-rust) to run this locally.

+See [examples/demo-worker](./examples/demo-worker) for an example with simple JSON Language Server running in Web Worker.

 See [examples/demo](./examples/demo) for a simple demo project with TypeScript + CSS + HTML editors.

 ## Tools